thibautambrosino/REPR/README.md

 ## Provided Code

+### WebGL2
+I chose WebGL2 as the rendering API for this project.
+It is similar to OpenGL and the most common choice to render things on the web.

+Most of the code you will write in this project is API-agnostic, so you shouldn't have to worry about it.
+However, if you have any trouble with it I suggest looking for answers in [their great documentation](https://webgl2fundamentals.org/webgl/lessons/webgl-getting-webgl2.html).

 ### Index
 The [index](./src/index.ts) is the entry point of your application.
 The game loop is started there and resources are initialized in the `Application` class.